jayadeepravuri/CHARLOTTE-MAE/project one/readdme.md

 ## Further Testing
 ### Personal Testing
-Through devices that I have at home/readily available to me, I was able to continuously test on:
+ I was able to continuously test on the followinf screen sizes.
 * For larger screens-1444px
 * For large screens- 1250px to 1443px
 * For normal screens- 1249px to 1025px